xiangz-nudt/xiangz-nudt.github.io/index.md

   He is a member of <a href="http://www.ccf.org.cn/sites/ccf/" target="_blank">China Computer Federation</a> (CCF) <a href="http://tcdb.ccf.org.cn/" target="_blank">Technical Committee on Databases</a>, a communication member of CCF <a href="http://www.ccf.org.cn/sites/ccf/dsfzw.jsp" target="_blank">Task Force on Big Data</a>, and a member of Technical Commitees on <a href="http://www.cipsc.org.cn/sigkg/" target = "_blank">Language and Knowledge Computing</a>, and BigSearch, <a href="http://www.cipsc.org.cn/index.php" target = "_blank">Chinese Information Processing Society of China</a> (CIPSC).
 He was recipient of <a href ="https://china.acm.org/awards.html" target="_blank">ACM SIGMOD China Rising Star award</a> (2018), and recipient of <a href = "http://www.cast.org.cn/art/2018/9/30/art_19_35872.html" target = "_blank">Young Talents Lift-up Program</a> (2018) for <a href = "http://www.cast.org.cn/" target = "_blank">China Association for Science and Technology</a> (CAST) and <a href = "http://kjt.hunan.gov.cn/zxgz/zkjj/" target = "_blank">Hunan Provincial Natural Science Fund</a> (2019) for Distinguished Young Scholars.
   </p>

-  <b>Xiang</b>'s research interests include: Knowledge Graphs, Graph Analytics, Recommendation, Representation Learning.
+  <b>Xiang</b>'s research interests include: Knowledge Graphs, Graph Analytics, and Natural Language Understanding.
 </div>

 <div style="width:860px;margin:0px auto">